casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 The Casper Network [whitepaper](../../../docs/casper/index.md) describes the capabilities of the network in detail.
 This document is tailored specifically for exchanges that wish to list the Casper token (CSPR) on their exchange.

 CSPR is listed on over 25 exchanges worldwide.
 As a token, CSPR is very straightforward to integrate.
-The integration and testing can be completed by a developer in a few days.
+Developers can complete integration and testing in a matter of days.

 There are several well-maintained Software Development Kits (SDKs) available to use on the Casper Network, see [SDK Libraries](../dapp-dev-guide/sdk/index.md).